 prohibited from being in anyone's possession without a permit:

-- Female Mud and Blue Spanner Crabs
+- Female Mud Crabs and Blue

 - Egg bearing female Spanner Crabs, Slipper

 Lobsters, Moreton Bay Bugs and other Sea Bugs

 Dolphins are all protected under the Nature Conservation Act